rubymonsters/webapps-for-beginners/source/15-databases/02-sql.md

 bits of information that cannot be retrieved with the application that is using the database: You'd just directly talk to the database, and ask it for the information you need.

+Of course there are tools for this.
+We'll look at libraries that make it easy to talk to databases in the chapter about [ORMs](/databases/orm.html).

+Let's play with a real database, and run some SQL statements next.